DUNE-DAQ/docs/docs/packages/daq-release/create_release_spack.md

 ## Building candidate releases

 * Once the release configuration is ready, one can start the CI build for candidate releases.
-Go to the "Actions" tab of `daq-release` repo on GitHub, and select "Alma9 build candidate release" in the list of workflows in the workflows tab, then click the "run workflow" button.
+Go to the "Actions" tab of `daq-release` repo on GitHub.
+From the list of workflows on the left, select either "Alma9 build v5 candidate release" (for a develop release) or "Alma9 build v4 production candidate release" (for a production release), then click the "run workflow" button.
 A drop-down menu will show up.
-Put in the version of the base release in the `vX.Y.Z` format, the version of the detector release, the detector type for the release (`fd` or `nd`) and the candidate release build number (start with 1, count up with later candidate releases).
+Put in the version of the base release in the `vX.Y.Z` format, the version of the detector release, the detector type for the release (`fd` or `nd`) and the candidate release number (start with 1, count up with later candidate releases).
 Click "Run workflow" to start the build.

 * Once the build is completed successfully, verify if the same version tags shown in the GitHub Action log match those in the tag collector spreadsheet